Skip to main content

 For my partner and I, one mule was perfect.
 We sent the mule directly to Base Camp Plaza de Mulas, and then carried about 20kgs / 45lbs on our own backs to Confluencia, the first camp spot.
 Luciano, who I mention above, gave us the fantastic tip to ask if we could buy a few kilos extra on a mule when we headed from Confluencia – Base Camp.

-Choosing that way, we wouldn’t have to do the 20km / 15mile trek with such heavy backpacks.
-It worked out perfect and we sent 10kgs / 22lbs on a mule from Confluencia to Base Camp.
+That way, we wouldn’t have to do the 20km / 15mile trek with such heavy backpacks.
+That worked out perfect and we sent 10kgs / 22lbs on a mule from Confluencia to Base Camp.
 This cost us $5USD / kilo and we walked 5kgs lighter.
 Perfect!!

 The route to base camp is very long and, really, I wouldn’t want to do it without mules.